GoodluckMlungusye/hona/README.md

 # hona
-Website for an organization named as HONA (Health One On One Africa)
+Prototype website for an organization named as HONA (Health One On One Africa)